pharo-ai/awesome-pharo-ml/README.md

 ## Data Visualization

 * **[MatplotLibBridge](https://github.com/juliendelplanque/MatplotLibBridge)** - a bridge to provide the ability to Pharo user to use Python's [Matplotlib](https://matplotlib.org/)
 * **[Roassal](https://github.com/ObjectProfile/Roassal2)** - visualization engine for the Pharo and VisualWorks.
-Provides powerful tools for charting, plotting, and other data visualization.
+Provides powerful tools for charting, plotting, and other data visualization

 ## Interactive Notebooks